drualcman/BlasorIndexedDb/README.md

 ```

 # Exceptions
-When exception is fire will return a ResponseException
+When exception will return a ResponseException

 ```
     public class ResponseException : Exception